chrisa23/Fibrous/README.md

 High performance concurrency library for the .Net platform.
 Fibrous is a fork of Retlang [http://code.google.com/p/retlang/].

-Fibrous is an actor-like framework but also a flexible set of concurrency components.
+Fibrous is an actor-like framework but more of a flexible set of concurrency components.
 The main abstractions are Fibers, Ports and Channels.
 Fibers are execution contexts, Ports are messaging end points, and channels are combinations of ports that allow decoupling of fiber components.

 Some of the library benefits:
  - Tiny library that makes multi-threading simple and easy to reason about